mcewenar/bootstrap_responsive/README.md

 # bootstrap_responsive
-Webpage responsive using Bootstrap framework.
+Responsive webpage using HTML, CSS and Bootstrap framework.